 And for good reason.

-Once a new listing is created, a Google Maps location is then generated that synchronizes with traditional Google Search for easy access and searchability.
+Once a new listing is created, a Google Maps location is then generated.

-It certainly helps that the clear majority of organic searches come from Google (around 90 percent for worldwide search engine market share), further illustrating the value of a GMB listing.
+It certainly helps that the clear majority of organic searches come from Google – around 90% for worldwide search engine market share.

 Basics of Google My Business

-The information you provide about your business can appear in Google Search, Google Maps, and on Google+.
+The information provided about a business through Google My Business can appear in Google Search and Google Maps.

-If you’ve previously used certain Google tools to complement your business, or your business has been operating for a while, chances are your business is already listed on Google My Business.
+If you’ve previously used certain Google tools to complement your business (Google+, for example), or your business has been operating for a while, chances are your business is already listed on Google My Business.

 Starting Your Google My Business Listing

-First step to getting your Google My Business listing up and running is to actually conduct a Google search to ensure your business doesn’t already have a GMB listing.
+The first step to getting your Google My Business listing up and running is to actually conduct a Google search to ensure your business doesn’t already have one.

 If your business has been around for a while (several years or more), it’s likely it already has a GMB listing and you just need to claim it.

-Once successfully claimed, you can manage the information just as if you started the GMB listing yourself years previous.
+Once successfully claimed, you can manage the information as if you started the GMB listing yourself.